Graduating students applying for college this year were shocked by the decrease in acceptance rates for colleges all over the country.

 About the Contributors

-Sophie Apolaya Diaz, Opinion Editor
+Sophie Apolaya Diaz, Copy & Opinion Editor

 Sophie Apolaya Diaz has been on the Newspaper staff since 2023.
 She loves to spread word about important and exciting topics with her fellow peers and writing about different topics always uplifts her mood.
 In the next 2 years, she hopes to make students more educated while expanding their knowledge on things they find interesting.